Community Outreach Programmes

 The programme will run over 10 weeks.

-The workshops will take place at the location between the Ballymun Adult Education Service and DCU Glasnevin.
+The workshops will be held between Ballymun Adult Education Service and DCU Glasnevin.

 Mentoring training with DCU students

-Change Makers is a mentoring programme co-funded by the DCU Access Service and College Connect that aims to create a transformative experience for all participants, both mentors and mentees, through participatory and experiential activities.
+Change Makers is a mentoring programme that offers a transformative experience for mentors and mentees through participatory and experiential methods activities.

-The programme brings together students from under-represented groups with 2nd-year students from our BA in Social Sciences and Cultural Innovation.
-It is run in partnership with the Faculty of Humanities & Social Sciences in DCU, Youthreach and Trinity Comprehensive in Ballymun.
+The programme links under-represented students with second-year BA Social Sciences and Cultural Innovation students.
+It is delivered with the Faculty of Humanities and Social Sciences at DCU, Youthreach, and Trinity Comprehensive in Ballymun.

-If you currently work with one of the groups identified inthe National Access Plan, you may be interested in running the programme in your organisation.
+If you work with a group from the National Access Plan, you may want to run the programme in your organisation.

-For more information, contact: Laurence Van der Haegen, Community Outreach Officer at laurence.vanderhaegen@dcu.ie.
+Contact Laurence Van der Haegen, Community Outreach Officer, at laurence.vanderhaegen@dcu.ie for more information.

-The DCU Access Service and the Traveller and Roma Education Officer collaborate closely in the Greater Dublin area, offering workshops on entry routes, pathways, and support services in DCU.
+The DCU Access Service and Traveller and Roma Education Officer collaborate in Greater Dublin, offering workshops on entry routes, pathways, and support services at DCU.

 We offer a range of support both in schools and in the community: